French Revolutionary Wars: 1796

 The French prepared a great advance on three fronts, with Jourdan and Moreau on the Rhine, and Bonaparte in Italy.
 The three armies were to link up in Tyrol and march on Vienna.
-Jourdan and Moreau advanced rapidly into Germany, and Moreau had reached Bavaria and the edge of Tyrol by September, but Jourdan was defeated by Archduke Charles, and both armies were forced to retreat back across the Rhine.
+Jourdan and Moreau advanced rapidly into Germany, and Moreau had reached Bavaria and the edge of Tyrol by September, but Jourdan was defeated by Archduke Charles at Amberg, and both armies were forced to retreat back across the Rhine.

 Napoleon, on the other hand, was completely successful in a daring invasion of Italy.
 He left Paris on 11 March for Nice to take over the weak and poorly supplied Army of Italy, arriving on 26 March.
 The army was already being reorganised and supplied when he arrived, and he found that the situation was rapidly improving.
 He was soon able to carry out the plan for the invasion of Italy that he had been advocating for years, which provided for an advance over the Apennines near Altare to attack the enemy position of Ceva.

 The Montenotte Campaign opened after Johann Beaulieu's Austrian forces attacked the extreme French eastern flank near Genoa on 10 April.
 Bonaparte countered by attacking and crushing the isolated right wing of the allied armies at the Battle of Montenotte on 12 April.
 The next day he defeated an Austro-Sardinian force at the Battle of Millesimo.
 He then won a victory at the Second Battle of Dego, driving the Austrians northeast, away from their Piedmontese allies.
 Satisfied that the Austrians were temporarily inert, Bonaparte harried Michelangelo Colli's Piedmontese at Ceva and San Michele Mondovi before whipping them at the Battle of Mondovì.
-A week later, on 28 April, the Piedmontese signed an armistice at Cherasco, withdrawing from the hostilities.
-On 18 May they signed a peace treaty at Paris, ceding Savoy and Nice and allowing the French bases to be used against Austria.
+A week later, on 28 April, the Piedmontese signed the Armistice of Cherasco, withdrawing from the hostilities.
+On 18 May they signed the Treaty of Paris (1796), ceding Savoy and Nice and allowing the French bases to be used against Austria.

 After a short pause, Napoleon carried out a brilliant flanking manoeuvre, and crossed the Po at Piacenza, nearly cutting the Austrian line of retreat.
 The Austrians escaped after the Battle of Fombio, but had their rear-guard mauled at Lodi on 10 May, after which the French took Milan.
 Bonaparte then advanced eastwards again, drove off the Austrians in the Battle of Borghetto and in June began the Siege of Mantua.
 Mantua was the strongest Austrian base in Italy.
 Meanwhile, the Austrians retreated north into the foothills of the Tyrol.